Las Américas International Airport: Runway

 Las Américas Airport's runway direction is north–south (designated 17–35).
 This runway is the largest in the country, and one of the largest in the Caribbean.
 With a length of 3,355 m, it is able to support a Boeing 747.
 The runway of SDQ was last renovated in June 2008.
 The old taxi-way was also renovated and converted into a full runway while the old runway was being renovated, then it was converted back into a taxiway after the normal runway was finished.
 The runway accommodated the Antonov An-225 to supply goods after the 2010 Haiti earthquake.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Las Américas International Airport:

+Check-in counters at the airport.

+Boarding gates at Terminal B of the airport.

+Boarding gates at Terminal A of the airport.